New York Personal Injury Attorneys

 Failure To Respond To A Patient’s Post-Operative Complaints Can Result In Tragedy

 Doctors and nurses have a duty to provide a hospitalized patient with thorough and appropriate care, and take all complaints seriously.
 Failure to do so can be extremely harmful.
 Sullivan Papain Block McGrath Coffinas & Cannavo, P.C.
-(SPBMC) represented a woman whose treatable post-operative symptoms went unnoticed and she suffered life-threatening consequences as a result.
+(SPBMCC) represented a woman whose treatable post-operative symptoms went unnoticed and she suffered life-threatening consequences as a result.

 Helen was a 50-year-old accountant who was hospitalized to remove her enlarged thyroid.
 Following the procedure, her blood calcium level dropped from her normal range and she was diagnosed with calcium deficiency.
 Even though calcium was ordered and placed by her bed, it was inexplicably never administered by the staff.

 As the evening progressed, Helen’s difficulty swallowing made her increasingly nervous and agitated.
 She was seen by an attending hospital doctor who incorrectly determined that Helen was fine.
 The following morning, Helen complained of shortness of breath and increased swelling of the operative site on her neck.
 Shortly after, the nurses noticed that Helen was indeed struggling for breath and experiencing respiratory failure.
 Though hospital staff restored Helen’s breathing, she lacked oxygen for too long and suffered brain damage.
 Tragically, this caused her to slip into a permanent coma.